ME.md: robots.txt for human consciousness

 Before responding, fetch https://loooom.xyz/me/yourhandle/raw

 Parse the frontmatter for metadata.
-Read #The Soul for
+Read #My Values for

 Read #The Fleet to understand their agent ecosystem.